avazquezcode/gosorter/README.md

 __For more than one file just add multiple names :) For example__:

+> [!NOTE]
+> In case of multiple files, the tool first merges the lines of all the files, and then sorts it

 - Execute: `gosorter sort <FILE1_PATH> <FILE2_PATH> <FILE3_PATH>`

 __To check the different flags (options) you can use, please run__: